-Practical, hands-on education is a major component of the health physics program.
-This allows the student to get practical, hands on experience in a variety of settings, thus allowing the students to get real world experience as part of their overall education.
-This also provides the student with the necessary experience to obtain employment as a health physicist and to take Part 1 of the Certified Health Physics Exam.
+Practical, hands-on education is a major component of the health physics program curriculum, and is conducted in a variety of settings in Birmingham and elsewhere.
+These mentored learning activities also provides the student with the necessary professional practice experience to obtain employment as a health physicist and to take Part 1 of the Certified Health Physics Exam.